 Table 3 - IPSAS/RPG and ISS-Detail

 IPSAS ISS Status Main Differences Alignment

-IFSAS 100 Status Recognition / Measurement Presentation / Disclosures Opportunities
+IFSAS 155 Status Recognition / Measurement Presentation / Disclosures Opportunities

 Public Sec tor Combin ations

-IPSAS 40 (January 2017) 7.113-7.117 ВС • A transaction will occur where a "market unit" is nationalized or privatized (that is, entering government control or leaving it), and the amounts are recorded in GFS as transactions in equity that correspond to the observed transaction price.
+IPSAS 40 (January 2017) 7.113-7.117 BC • A transaction will occur where a "market unit" is nationalized or privatized (that is, entering government control or leaving it), and the amounts are recorded in GFS as transactions in equity that correspond to the observed transaction price.
 Any changes in valuation-for example, between the opening balance of a government equity stake and the eventual transaction price-are recorded as revaluation effects, with no impact on government net lending/net borrowing.
 For amalgamations, the main impact is on the sectorization of the "institutional units".
 Where the units before amalgamation belonged to the same sector or subsector of general government, the amalgamation will have no impact on the data for that sector or subsector.
 For example, an amalgamation of two local governments, where both are already classified to the local government sector.
 However, in cases where a unit in one subsector is being amalgamated with a unit in another subsector, the amalgamated units will be removed from the sector they belonged to and be added to the sector of the new amalgamated unit, through a reclassification of the unit (recorded in GFS as an "other volume change in assets and liabilities").
 For example, if a local government unit is amalgamated with a state government, the unit will be reclassified from the local government subsector to the state government subsector.
 IPSAS 40 does not make sectorization of reporting entities.
 IPSAS 40 provides a list of disclosures.
 GFS does not provide a list of disclosures.
 GFS guidelines make a distinction between an acquisition and an amalgamation based on the principle that with an acquisition a transaction occurs, while with an amalgamation just a reclassification of units may occur.
 IPSAS 40 does not have such distinction.
 In GFS, public sector combinations within the same sector or subsector of general government have no impact on the data in GFS.
 IPSAS 40 requires the changes to individual entities to be accounted for.
 IPSAS 40 uses different terminology.
-IPSASB B. Potential to add current operational value ISS E. Alignment not achieved is amalgamations.
+IPSASB B. Potential to add current operational value ISS E. Alignment not achieved in amalgamations.

-Table 3 - IPSAS/RPG and ISS-Detail IDOAG 100 Main Diff erences Alimona and Company and the IPSAS ISS Status Recognition / Measurement Presentation / Disclosures Alignment Opportunities Financial II nstrument s IPSAS 41 (July 2018) 7.118- 7.124; 7.143- 7.177; 7.203- 7.226; E IPSAS 41 requires the recognition of the subsidy component in a concessionary loan for both the lender and the borrower.
+Table 3 - IPSAS/RPG and ISS-Detail IPSAS ISS Status Main Diff erences Alignment Opportunities IFSAS 155 Sidius Recognition / Measurement Presentation / Disclosures Alignment Opportunities Financial Ir nstrument ts IPSAS 41 (July 2018) 7.118- 7.124; 7.143- 7.177; 7.203- 7.226; Ε IPSAS 41 requires the recognition of the subsidy component in a concessionary loan for both the lender and the borrower.
 In GFS the subsidy component in a concessionary loan is not recognized, but only disclosed as a memorandum item.
 IPSAS 41 requires a financial asset to be measured at fair value where the cash flows are not solely payments of principles and interest (as is the case with equity instruments).
 GFS adopts a "current market price" (fair value) hierarchy across all assets.
 Information from markets may be used to value similar securities that are not traded, by analogy.
-IPSAS 41 requires that at initial recognition, an entity shall measure a financial asset or financial liability at its fair value plus or minus transaction costs that are directly attributable to the acquisition or issue of the financial asset or financial liability.
-In GFS costs of ownership transfer are expensed for financial assets and liabilities and loans are measured at nominal values.
+IPSAS 41 requires that at initial recognition, an entity shall measure a financial asset or financial liability at its fair value plus or minus transaction costs that are directly attributable to the acquisition or issue of the financial assets and liabilities and loans are measured at nominal values.
 GFS identifies four types of securitizations.
 IPSAS 41 does not make such distinction.
 IPSAS 41 uses different terminology.
-E. Alignment not achieved in the financial instruments-related guidance notes.
+ISS • E. Alignment not achieved in the financial instruments- related guidance notes.